Racism in South Korea

+However, in a news article from 2023, Statistics Korea reported that 19.7% of foreign residents in Korea faced racism, mostly due to their nationalities (58.0%) and fluency in Korean (27.9%).

 According to a report of the Committee on the Elimination of Racial Discrimination, undocumented migrant children are left without many of the rights enjoyed by their South Korean counterparts.
-The process used to determine refugees status is designed "not to protect refugees but to keep them out.
+The process used to determine refugees status is designed "not to protect refugees but to keep them out."
 Migrant workers are only allowed to change their job with their old employer's permission.
 Migrant workers who work in agricultural sector, small businesses and domestic services are the most vulnerable to discrimination because of the temporary nature of their work.

 History

-Scholars believe Korean's strong national identity comes from a long tradition of "thousand years of ‘pure’ ancestral bloodlines, common language, customs, and history" and was strengthened during and after the Japanese colonialism in the 20th century.
+Scholars believe Korean's strong national identity comes from a long tradition of "thousand years of 'pure' ancestral bloodlines, common language, customs, and history" and was strengthened during and after the Japanese colonialism in the 20th century.
 The Japanese's attempts to erase Korean language, culture and history had constructed ethnocentrism and ethno-nationalism as a method for Koreans to reclaim and maintain their sovereignty.

 According to Katharine Moon, the Asian financial crisis in 1997 is one of the events that shaped Korean's dominant attitude towards immigrants and foreigners.
 In the 1997 crisis, the IMF forced South Korea to take a bailout and the adverse effect it had on Korean's economy caused the closings of financial institutions, losing jobs for 5% of workers and decreased earnings for the majority of the population.

+It was also observed that, due to a lack of an anti-discrimination law, incidents occurred where non Korean people were denied services at clubs or in taxis without consequences.